taifyang/pointnet-inference/README.md

 # pointnet-inference
-C++ and python implementations of pointnet inference with libtorch, onnxruntime and openvino.
+C++ and python implementations of pointnet inference with libtorch, onnxruntime  openvino and tensorrt.